kleinbottle4/csv-to-sc/README.md

 If -p is given, then no prompt regarding writing to files will be given, except if -o has been specified while -m has not

 If both -p and -o are given, -o takes priority.

-If five or more arguments are given, no GPL message is displayed.